Current Risk of Spill

 Next announcement on risk of spill

-For information about the Resource Manager for northern Victorian regulated water systems, including seasonal determinations and resource availability, please visit www.nvrm.net.au
+For information about the Resource Manager for northern Victorian regulated water systems, including seasonal determinations and resource availability, please visit the NVRM website.

 Visit the Murray Darling Basin Authority website for Victorian shares of Murray storages.